 •International nursing jobs

-•Interim Nurse Manager, Director of Nursing, CNO, CNE placement, Registered Nurse, Nurse Practitioner, License Practical Nurse, Licensed Vocational Nurse, Certified Nurse Assistant, Nurse Assistant, Personal Care Assistant, Registered Medication Aide, Certified Med Tech, Medical Assistant
+•Interim Nurse Manager, Director of Nursing, CNO, CNE placement, Registered Nurse, Nurse Practitioner, Licensed Practical Nurse, Licensed Vocational Nurse, Certified Nurse Assistant, Nurse Assistant, Personal Care Assistant, Registered Medication Aide, Certified Med Tech, Medical Assistant

 In need of temporary or permanent allied health clinicians who can step in and begin helping patients immediately?
 WTS offers the full spectrum of allied clinician specialties and assignment lengths — including permanent placement, travel, temporary, locum tenens, and per diem allied staffing.